 Some information on the role of a construction manager

 Construction managers are also referred to as construction site managers or construction project managers.
 The major responsibility of a construction manager is to plan a construction project, properly budget it, coordinate with the clients and to supervise the entire project during the construction phase.
-A construction manager is involved in the entire project from the beginning of the project till the very end, i.e., the completion of the project.
+A construction manager is involved in the entire project from the beginning of the project until the very end, i.e., the completion of the project.

 The role of a construction manager is to facilitate the client and negotiate the cost estimates, along with complete budgeting of the project.
 The construction manager is also responsible for providing information on the important milestones of the project, along with the project timeline.
 He or she also select appropriate and good construction practices and strategies.
 The construction manager is also responsible to understand technical information and contract details regarding the project and explain it to workers and other professionals involved in the project.

 The construction manager also supervises the project, is also in constant contact with the architects, engineers and all other professionals involved in the construction project.
 He also instructs and supervises construction personnel and labour to complete the project in a timely manner, without hassles or problems.
 The construction managers are not only concerned with residential projects but are also able to handle commercial and industrial projects, depending upon his or her experience and expertise in this area.

 Most of the times, construction managers work from an office but typically the office is located on the project site where he or she can observe the complete project and provide feedback and oversee the project activities so that it can be finished in a timely manner.

 Read the complete article to learn more about the role of a construction manager!